Undercover Policing Inquiry: Tranche 1

-Criticism of the Inquiry
+Criticism of the inquiry

 Criticisms levelled against the Inquiry have included concerns about long delays in its work (the Guardian said: "The inquiry has performed to perfection its dual function of creating the illusion of a political response, while firmly kicking the issue into the long grass"), the perceived suitability of Sir John Mitting as chair, and his decisions to allow many undercover officers giving evidence to the Inquiry to remain anonymous.

 In March 2018 campaigners and their legal teams walked out of an Inquiry hearing, calling for Mitting to stand down or appoint a full panel.

 A number of the CPs (Core Participants) involved in the inquiry are campaigning together.
 They are the Campaign Opposing Police Surveillance (COPS) and Police Spies Out of Lives.

+In 2025, The Telegraph reported that the inquiry had cost £102 million with an additional £68.6 million in policing costs, and could overrun its extended date of 2027 until 2032.
+They quoted police sources critical of the wide scope of the inquiry and its cost and delays, in contrast to campaigners who identified the police's own legal tactics as a main source of delays.